 Maxwell’s husband Peter later told the media that the events in his wife’s Facebook post were consistent with things she had previously told him.
 Tatiana and Peter are currently getting a divorce.

-2. Murray has Been Wyoming’s Secretary of State for Three Years
+2. Murray Has Been Wyoming’s Secretary of State for 3 Years

 Murray graduated from high school in 1976 and received an undergraduate degree in business administration, followed by a J.D. at the University of Wyoming College of Law.

-Murray and his wife Caren have been married for over 30 years and have four adult daughters: Meghan, Erin, Kelley, and Frannie.
+Murray and his wife have been married for over 30 years and have four adult daughters.

 4. Murray Denies Maxwell’s Allegations